Plastic Recycling Technologies

 We would love your views on the topic of recycling, especially given the recent flurry of articles in the US that paint a doom and gloom picture.
 You can join the conversation here: journalists-keep-on-writing-about-how-broken-us-recycling-is-but-what-are-the-solutions?

 Here is a selection of news articles that caught our attention last week:

-In case you have not seen this documentary yet: “Wasteland”, by Brazilian artist Vic Muniz is an absolute masterpiece.
-It has even a 100% rating on Rotten Tomatoes.
+“Wasteland,” by Brazilian artist Vic Muniz is an absolute masterpiece with a 100% rating on Rotten Tomatoes.
 You will find the trailer here.

 "In Africa we have a concept known as ubuntu,

 based upon the recognition that we are only

 – Nelson Mandela